sdv-dev/SDV/docs/user_guides/single_table/handling_constraints.rst

 Range Constraint
 ~~~~~~~~~~~~~~~~
-Another posibility is the ``Range`` constraint.
+Another possibility is the ``Range`` constraint.
 It guarantees that one column is always
 between two other columns.
 For example the if we have an ``age`` column, ``age_when_joined``
 and ``retirement_age`` we can specify that ``age`` has to bigger than ``age_when_joined``
 but lower than ``retirement_age``.